 driving south on the dempster highway

 Leaving Inuvik, we were actually excited to get below the Arctic Circle again to have some form of night.
 A bit of a surprise after all that rushing to get so far north!
 Driving south again, we took our time, enjoying the wilderness we had travelled this far to see.
 There were so many places to park off the road, and we hiked on the tundra and up the piles of slate to get a better view of the endless rolling hills mountains in the distance.
 There were wild flowers too, as well as Labrador plants to make our own local tea with.
 Also local was Jean Robert’s smoked whitefish from a Gwich’in smokehouse camp by the river, and the bannock an Elder kindly offered us at the information centre when we told him we hadn’t been able to find any to buy.

 There were wild flowers too, as well as Labrador plants to make our own local tea with.
 Also local was Jean Robert’s smoked whitefish from a Gwich’in smokehouse camp by the river, and the bannock an Elder kindly offered us at the information centre when we told him we hadn’t been able to find any to buy.

 Fishing on the Dempster

 Jean Robert caught a big Dolly Varden on our last Dempster day.
 You may notice he looks pretty wet.
-He jumped into the river after I accidently pushed our spare tire out of the car (keeping it close for convenience) and it rolled off the nearby bluff, straight into the river.
-He had to swim in neck deep water to reach it.
+He jumped into the river after I accidentally pushed our spare tire out of the car (keeping it close for convenience) and it rolled off the nearby bluff, straight into the river.
+He had to swim in neck-deep water to reach it.
 Looking back, it was quite hilarious.
 I did bring him dry clothes to change into, but he was determined to catch this big fish that he had spotted.
 Sure enough, he got it about ten minutes later.

 You also may notice that JR looks dirty too.
 The fish jumped in the mud and splashed him.
 (Sorry fish).